tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/create_bodies/available.rst

 For many typical applications, natural body ephemerides will be calculated from Spice kernels.
 In some cases, a user may find that the default Spice kernels are insufficient for their purposes, due to one of two reasons:

-* The body for which the state is required *is* in the ephemeris Spice kernel, but the time at which the state is neede lies outside of the bounds for which the Spice kernel has data
+* The body for which the state is required *is* in the ephemeris Spice kernel, but the time at which the state is needed lies outside of the bounds for which the Spice kernel has data
 * The body for which the state is required *is not* in the ephemeris Spice kernel

 In both cases, a user should load additional Spice kernels.
 This can be done using the :func:`~tudatpy.interface.spice.load_kernel`.
 Spice kernels for many bodies may be found in a number of places.
 The 'goto' place for Spice kernels for ephemerides is the NAIF website (developers of Spice), which you can find `here <https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/>`_.